chenmadai/DataMiningTechniquesPractice/README.md

-# Simple data mining techniques
+# Data Mining Techniques Practice and Application
 ### Decision tree: dataset birthwt can be found from MASS package
 ###